Parent Visa (subclass 103)

 Eligibility Criteria

-• Leave and revisit Australia frequently for five year from the date visa is granted
+• Travel to and from Australia for 5 years from the date the visa is granted

 Included Family Members

-You can include following members in your visa application:
+You may include eligible members of your family unit in your visa application, such as:

 Health and Character Requirements

-You and all the family members included in the visa application must have:
+You and any family members included in the application must:

 Debts to the Australian Government

-You must have no outstanding debts to the Australian government before the visa is granted.
+You must not have any outstanding debts to the Australian Government, or you must have made arrangements to repay those debts before the visa can be granted.

-DISCLAIMER: The information provided here is only for general understanding and does not constitute legal advice.
-We recommend consult a Registered Migration agent for further information or check with Department of Immigration and border Protection at https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/parent-103.
+Disclaimer: The information provided here is for general guidance only and does not constitute legal or migration advice.
+Applicants should refer to the Department of Home Affairs website and the relevant application forms, including Form 47PA and Form 40, before lodging a Parent visa application.
+For further information or check with Department of Immigration and border Protection at https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/parent-103.

 FAQs About Parent Visa (Subclass 103)